arvind-iyer-2001/whats_going_on/README.md

 # Whats Going On
 :earth_asia: A location based mobile application that connects you to your local community and helps solve problems in the neighbourhood.
+For details of the app, see [here](https://github.com/f20190374/whats_going_on/blob/master/What's%20Going%20On_.pdf)

 ## Getting Started
+Entry for DevFest 1.0 Hackathon (see [here](https://github.com/f20190374/whats_going_on/blob/master/Devfest%20Hackthon%20Starter%20Kit.pdf))
 This project is a starting point for a Flutter application.

 ## Technologies Used